joewalnes/jstinytest/README.md

    },

    'subtracts numbers': function() {
      eq(-2, add(2, -4));
    },

  });
 </script>
 ```

 Open the page in your browser.
 Green is good.
 Red is bad.
-With jstinytest_dom_edition there's no need to look in the JavaScript console for messages, because pressing ctrl+shift+j is just too much work.
+Test output is available in the console or browser window, because pressing ctrl+shift+j is just too much work.

 ![](https://github.com/justinbourb/jstinytest_dom_edition/blob/master/screenshots/results-green.png)